Teme8/PlantApp/README.md

 ## Technologies used

-State management/data storage: React Redux
+State management/data storage: React Redux.<br/>
 User interface is pretty simple but functional and uses components from React Native library

 UML diagram of Redux store